Sony Ericsson W980

 The Sony Ericsson W980 is a clamshell mobile phone that was announced on 10 February 2008.
 It was their flagship Walkman device at the time.
 The W980 is packed with many features, including 8-gigabytes of flash memory, HSDPA and a built-in FM transmitter (one of the very earliest on the market).
-With the clamshell closed the user can use the Walkman with an external touch screen illuminated with orange lights which will flash to the rhythm of the music being played for a few moments.
-This feature runs while the phone is being used but turns off after a few moments when the phone becomes idle.
+The exterior of the clamshell features physical playback controls and an external touch screen illuminated with orange lights which will flash to the rhythm of the music being played.
+The phone has a 3.2 megapixel rear camera.
+Picture DJ allows on-device image editing, automatic enhancement and rotation of photos.
+A front facing camera enables video calling.

-It also has a 3.2 megapixel camera.
-Picture DJ allows one to edit the photo's light settings, colour and other visuals without needing to connect to a computer.
-The phone will also rotate a portrait photograph if it is taken in landscape mode with the photo fix feature.
-This will also automatically adjust the lighting of the photo - if it is too dark it will make it lighter.
-3G video calling is also made possible with a forward-facing camera built into the screen of the phone.